 Mr. Hughson is an investment industry professional with over three decades of experience.
 Graduating from the University of Aberdeen, Scotland with an M.A.
 (Hons.) degree in economics, he began his career as an investment analyst in the City of London, England.
-Mr. Hughson immigrated to Canada in 1975 and joined the Alberta Treasury department, then a leading Canadian life insurance company.
+Mr. Hughson immigrated to Canada in 1975 and joined the Alberta Treasury department.
+Later on, he joined a leading Canadian life insurance company.